elinalee-dev/trade-surveillance-system-java/docs/detection_rules.md

 ## Abnormal Trade Volume Detection

-Flags trades with unusually large trade quantities.
+Flags trades with trade quantities greater than or equal to 1000.

 ### Condition